Mohammed-Mahmoud-Elsayed-Ahmed-MMES/Final-Course-Project-part-1-MLSC-Data-Science-Machine-Learning-Course/README.md

 ### 6. 📊 **Model Performance**
 Initial results show good accuracy for non-hazardous objects but room for improvement in detecting hazardous ones due to class imbalance.
 Future work could focus on improving the model's sensitivity to hazardous NEOs.

-### 7. 🚀 **Additional Improvements**
-To further improve the model:
-- **Handle Class Imbalance**: Implement techniques like SMOTE, undersampling, or adjusting class weights.
-- **Consider Additional Models**: Such as Random Forest or Gradient Boosting for potentially better performance.

 ## 📜 Instructions for Running the Project

 1. **Clone this repository**: